This is Part Two of a series of reflections on the function of the 22 trumps according to specific, yet common questions. See Part One here.

 In questions about relationships, the Sun suggests symmetry.
 If you make a step towards the other, and the other makes a step towards you, you can have a conversation that’s informed by mutual respect.
 The good news in such a relationship is that you don’t have to waste time convincing the other of what’s valuable.
 If you know it, and the other also knows it, then you can have a meaningful transaction.
 No one is cheating, and no one is bullshitting.
 There’s no need for masks and costumes here.
 Nor is there a need for ‘identity’.
 Everyone is almost naked, and free of having to put up a front or act in inconsiderate ways towards the gratification of self-interest.
 The Sun next to he Devil, however, is bad news, as we’re here with pride and a hidden agenda.
 There’s also symmetry here, but it’s all about serving a master you don’t know, one that enslaves you by telling you that what he does is good for you.
 You believe it because you want to be like the master.
 You will serve brilliantly, but not for a good cause.
 The Sun makes you prone to seeing things clearly, when the conditions are auspicious, but on occasion, the garden you find yourself in is not Eden.

-In questions about experience, Judgment suggests that you die for yourself first, and only then participate in the public discourse about what it’s been like to be dead.
+In questions about experience, the card of public space, Judgment, suggests that you die for yourself first, and only then participate in the public discourse about what it’s been like to be dead.
 Why am I thinking of this?
-Consider this exchange, as it’s very common, one I’ve come across last week.
+Consider this exchange as it’s very common, one I’ve come across recently.
 Reader of Tarot books in a public forum: ‘I’ve read this book and it’s trash.’
 Response: ‘Another one bites the dust.
 Thank you so much for this.
 You’ve just saved me dollars and time.’
-My silent response: ‘Aren’t you so clever.’
-I used to invest time in looking at the profiles of the people who make such statements.
-According to my statistical data, very few write anything, if ever, and no books at all, but they have no trouble appearing as major, not just minor, authority voices.
-Being loud gets you followers.
-But what do people follow?
-A loud voice and zero experience.
-How good is that?
-Personally, if I take an interest in a new trend that’s trumpeted ever so loudly, I make it a point to invest both time and money to experience the shit for myself.
+My silent response to the one in a hurry to bow out of having a personal experience with the ‘trash’: ‘Aren’t you so clever?’
+I used to invest time in looking at the profiles of the people who make statements based on endorsements, especially because I’ve noticed an odd phenomenon.
+As soon as the gratitude is performed, the person who declines ‘the trash’ is then more than willing to appear authoritative on the content of the said trash, often in another social media setting.
+I don’t want to say that it remains a mystery why anyone would claim to know anything about a product that they never engage with, as such is the function of the social media, to enable all sort of voices, but I am interested in where this type of false broadcasting gets us.
+When Judgment is in the picture it asks you to pay attention to who you follow, or who people at large follow.
+Is it a loud voice with zero experience, or an actual authority?
+Personally, if I take an interest in a new trend that’s trumpeted ever so loudly, I make it a point to invest both time and money to experience the thing for myself.
 Sometimes I win, and sometimes I lose.
 From the point of view of experience, however, I win every time.
-When Judgment is in the picture, it asks you to consider who and what you pay attention to.
 If Judgment is next to Death, I’d develop a practice of running.
-Running away from morons who think that they know everything, who live by proxy, who have no lives at all, no experience, and no authority.
+Running away from fools who think that they know everything, who live by proxy, who have no lives at all, no experience, and no authority.
 To say that such people are as dead as a coffin would be an insult to the coffin.
 So much for the idea of enlightenment and awakening that Judgment presents us with.
-If you want to participate in the public discourse where knowledge is shared, make sure you actually know that you’re talking about first, or you exercise the art of distinction when you listen to others.
+If you want to participate in the public discourse where knowledge is shared, make sure you actually know what you’re talking about first, or you exercise the art of distinction when you listen to others.
 Not all who yell and point fingers actually have the faintest notion of what it means to be a critical thinker.

 In questions about impact, the World suggests self-reliance.
 The mainstream Tarot literature sees this card as a sign of accomplishment and security.
 Fair enough.
 Then we hear about the 4 evangelists protecting the world.
 That’s also fair.
 But if you paid close attention, you’ll realize that this card tells you to mind your business.
 The allies may be there backing you up, but you don’t have to depend on them.
 In fact, quite the contrary.
 If the World is next to the Hermit, you may want to take a closer look at your friends.
 Why would you trust them?
 Because they say that you can?
 What access do your allies really have to your inner world?
 The natural wreath that surrounds you is not one of their making.
 When it comes down to it, only you alone know exactly what it took to get those laurels.
 You’re sovereign when you’re self-reliant, not co-dependent.
 Orchestrating the world from that position of confidence and excellence is not only something to aim at, but something to practice when you remember what you are, and what your place in the world is exactly.